JoomlaLondon/jugl-linuxdockingonwindows/README.md

 ### Advanced Tip

-#### Changing the default image location of Docker using WSL
+#### Optional: Changing the default image location of Docker using WSL

-I tried several things at first, like using "root-data" param in daemon config, none worked.
+I wanted to store the images of containers somewhere other than my system drive(SSD).
+I tried several things, like using the "root-data" param in the Docker daemon config, none worked.
 The only thing that did work for me was this:

 In Powershell(as Administrator)